 |Home » TECHNOLOGY » Wind resource estimation » Local wind resource assessment and energy analysis » The prediction of the energy production of a wind farm » Definition of uncertainty in the predicted energy production|

-The uncertainty analysis is an important part of any assessment of the long-term energy production of a wind farm.
-Although an uncertainty analysis needs to be considered on a site-specific basis, the process can be shown in concept, as follows:
+Uncertainty analysis is an important part of any assessment of the long-term energy production of a wind farm.
+Although an uncertainty analysis needs to be considered on a site-specific basis, the process can be described as follows:

-- Combine the various uncertainties to define a total uncertainty for the entire prediction
+- Combine the various uncertainties to define a total uncertainty for the entire prediction; and

 Research work reported in Raftery et al (1999) defined a comprehensive risk register for wind power projects and included detailed Monte Carlo-based analysis techniques to assess the uncertainty in the results obtained.
 Based on the results of this work, use of an uncertainty analysis with a number of simplifying assumptions can be justified.
-The main simplifying assumptions are that it is reasonable to consider a relatively small number of key uncertainties, and that these individual uncertainties can be assumed to be normally distributed.
-Making these assumptions, it is possible to define energy production levels with a defined probability of exceedance.
+The main simplifying assumptions are that it is reasonable to consider a relatively small number of key uncertainties and that these individual uncertainties can be assumed to be normally distributed.
+Making these assumptions, it is possible to define energy production levels with a defined probability of those levels being exceeded.

 It is common to present uncertainty results for both a long future period of, say, ten years and also for a shorter future period of one year.
 It is now normal practice for such figures, in parallel with a central estimate for the production of a wind farm, to be used to inform investment decisions for projects.